Dog & Cat Teeth Cleaning in Canton, MI: Healthy Mouths, Happy Pets

 Comprehensive pet dental care involves several steps to ensure optimal health for every patient.
 We follow AAHA's recommendations to provide the following professional services:

 Pets of all ages need to undergo oral exams during their yearly visits.
 These exams include checking for retained baby teeth, swelling, plaque and tartar buildup, oral tumors, and gum disease.
-A cursory exam can be conducted while your pet is fully awake, but a more complete exam should be done while your pet is sedated prior to their cleaning procedure.
+A cursory exam can be conducted while your pet is fully awake, but a more complete exam should be done while your pet is sedated prior to their teeth cleaning procedure.

-Before your pet's professional cleaning, they need to be examined and may also need blood work and X-rays to check their health.
+Before your pet's professional teeth cleaning, they need to be examined and may also need blood work and X-rays to check their health.

 General anesthesia is the best way to get the most thorough dental exam and cleaning.
 This ensures the safest, most thorough cleaning possible to remove plaque and tartar both above and below your pet's gum line.

 Similar to human dentistry, we use piezoelectric and hand scaling instruments to remove hard calculus from your pet's teeth.
 Each tooth is then polished to smooth out scratches and dents in the enamel.

 We recommend routine digital dental X-rays to fully evaluate your pet's entire mouth.
 The images will show us if your pet needs tooth extractions or if there is damage to the surrounding bone.
 Following extractions, we take X-rays to make sure no roots have been left behind.

 To treat gum disease, we will need to temporarily fold the gums back from the teeth in order to access the roots and bone beneath.
 From there, we will perform any scaling or root planing necessary to clean the affected area and check for further damage.